 The Republic-Greenwood Gold District has historically produced an aggregate of more than 6 million ounces of gold (“Au”) prior to Grizzly’s acquisition of the Greenwood Project.
 The Greenwood Project also sits less than 10 kilometres (“km”) north of the Buckhorn Gold Mine, Kinross” producing gold mine in the US, which had a 1.2 million ounce (“oz”) gold resource at 16 grams/tonne of gold (“g/t Au”) at start up in 2010, and less than 50 km north of the Golden Eagle Project, having greater than two million ounce gold resource.
 Based on compilation, assessment, and exploration work conducted by the Company, Grizzly believes that a large portion of the Greenwood Project lands over a continuation of the same geological structures as these two mines.

-The Greenwood project consists of a number of Company managed exploration projects and the Kinross Option:
+The Greenwood project consists of a number of Company managed exploration projects:

 - Ket 28